skdf123/s1k2d3f/README.md

 ## Note

-This repository is a **review-phase stub** designed to demonstrate structure and intent.
-The full implementation will be made public upon paper acceptance.
+This repository contains a minimal, review-stage implementation to demonstrate the core design and intent of our method.
+The full implementation will be made publicly available upon paper acceptance.

 ---